batiste/sprite.js/README.rst

     cycle.removeSprite(sprite); // remove the sprite from the cycle

-    cycle.next()         // apply the next tick to the sprite cycle.next(1, true)  // apply the next tick *and* call update() on the sprites cycle.next(2)        // apply the second game tick to the sprite (jump a frame)
+    cycle.next()         // apply the next tick to the sprites cycle.next(1, true)  // apply the next tick *and* call update() on the sprites cycle.next(2)        // apply the second game tick to the sprites (jump a frame)

 The next function doesn't necessarly involve an offset sprite change.
 It does only when all the ticks on current triplet have been consumed.
 Cycle has others useful methods and attributes::